"I asked God to heal her and please don't take her away from us ." Family mourns 11-year-old killed in crash

 Charnia later died early Tuesday morning at the Children's Hospital of Georgia.

-27-year-old Aubrey Taylor Newsome, the woman charged in the crash, is accused of failing to render and leaving the scene after the crash.
+, is accused of failing to render and leaving the scene after the crash.

 Additionally, Newsome faces a list of charges including DUI, open container, driving on the wrong side of the roadway, failure to yield, homicide by vehicle.

 Charnia's grandmother, Charles Ann Mack, says the last few hours of her granddaughter's life, she spent time with God.